MarcisGailitis/Data-Structures/Data Structures Easy to Advanced Course.md

 ### 13.1  What is a PQ?

-A Priority Queue (PQ) is an Abstract Data Type (ADT), that operates similar to a normal queue, except that each element has a certain priority.
+A Priority Queue (PQ) is an Abstract Data Type (ADT) that operates similar to a normal queue, except that each element has a certain priority.
 The priority of the elements in the priority queue determine the order in which elements are removed from the PQ.

 Priority queues only supports comparable data, meaning the data inserted into the priority queue myst be able to be ordered in same way either from least to greatest ot greatest to least.
 This is so that we are able to assign relative priorities to each other.

 ### 13.2 PQ Example